-Drain water out of pump casing immediately.
-(Drain valve is located at lowest point in pump casing. and usually accessible from underneath operators panel.)
+Drain water out of pump casing immediately (drain valve is located at lowest point in the pump casing and is usually accessible from underneath the operators panel).

-Don't forget to close all drain cocks after all water has been drained out.
+Don't forget to close all drain cocks after all the water has been drained out.
 Trouble in priming will follow on the next run if this is forgotten.

-Shut off cooling line to make pump ready for priming again.
+Shut off the cooling line to make the pump ready for priming again.

-If pump transmission is equipped with a transmission cooler it must be drained also.
-If the master drain is located below the cooler outlets it can be connected to the master drain, if not, two separate drains must be connected to the transmission cooler.
-Failure to drain transmission cooler may result in water in the gearcase if water in the cooling coil freezes.
+If pump transmission is equipped with a transmission cooler it must also be drained.
+If the master drain is located below the cooler outlets, it can be connected to the master drain.
+If it is not, two separate drains must be connected to the transmission cooler.
+Failure to drain transmission cooler may result in water entering the gearcase if water in the cooling coil freezes.

-If pump is equipped with a heat exchanger, drain heat exchanger using gravity and vacuum drain on all trucks as follows: Close all open lines and drain cocks.
-Open cooler valve and open air vent at top or drain cock at bottom of heat exchanger depending on model.
-With the pump air-tight, Prepared by: EAP Rev. #3

-Approved by: MCR Date: 1/29/07 4 1200509 open primer with engine running for about a minute and then close primer.
-Drain pump of water which was deposited when heat exchanger and lines were being drained.
+If the pump is equipped with a heat exchanger, drain the heat exchanger using gravity and vacuum drain on all trucks as follows: Close all open lines and drain cocks.
+Open cooler valve and open air-vent at the top or drain cock at the bottom of the heat exchanger depending on the model.
+With the pump air-tight, open the primer with the engine running for about a minute and then close the primer.
+Drain the pump of water that was deposited when heat exchanger and lines were being drained.

-Pump not often used for fire service should be inspected and run periodically to ensure that they will be in readiness for an emergency.
+A pump not often used for fire service should be inspected and run periodically to ensure that they will be ready in the case of an emergency.